execRooted/execRooted/README.md

 ## Experiences:

- - Langs: I work primarely with python, but I do enjoy coding in C# and arduino.
-Btw I use Arch.
+ - Langs: You can see them down below.
+I am not writing them again gng ✌️

  - OS: Arch.
-Btw, haveI told you that I use Arch yet?